 How to Grow Potatoes in Containers

 Growing Potatoes in a small garden takes preparation and thought..
-Potatoes can take up a lot of your garden space because they grow into large plants.
+They can take up a lot of your garden space because they grow into large plants.

 In this article I give you a detailed description of how I do it.
-I also give you some useful Vegetable Garden Tips on how I use my small space in the garden to plant and grow potatoes.
+I also give you some useful Vegetable Garden Tips on how I use my small space in the garden to grow vegetables

-If you only have a small garden like myself you can still plant and enjoy a good crop of potatoes.
+If you only have a small garden like myself you can still plant and enjoy a good crop.
 Grow them in containers like bags, baskets or pots.

 Preparation of the Seed Potatoes a few weeks before you plan to plant them out is essential for a good crop.